mooneykevin/pycards/README.md

 # pycards

-An extensible playing card project, written in Python.
+An playing card learning project, written in Python.